Nu Xform

 11. Do You Share My Personal Data?

-Your personal data will be processed by the internal staff of Nuxform Limited who have been specifically trained and authorised for this processing.
-In carrying out the processing for distribution of our products and managing our supply chain.
+Your personal data will be processed by the internal staff of Nu-xform Limited who have been specifically trained and authorised for this processing in carrying out the processing for distribution of our products and managing our supply chain.

-Your personal data will also be transmitted to third parties that we use to provide our services; these parties have been rigorously assessed for the way in which they manage personal data and may only use your data for the exact purposes that we specify in the contract with them.
+Your personal data may also be transmitted to third parties that we use to provide our services; these parties have been rigorously assessed for the way in which they manage personal data and may only use your data for the exact purposes that we specify in the contract with them.

 The third parties in question belong to the following categories: